budizhao/SHPSG/README.md

 * Particle form is defined by three principal dimensions that perpendicular to each other: a$\geq$b$\geq$c.
 We control two aspect ratios: elongation index Ei = b/a, and flatness index Fi = c/b.

 * Particle roundness reflects curvatures at corners.
-A higher roundness particle has a lower $D_{2-8}$.
+A higher roundness particle has a lower D2_8.

 * Roughness characterizes surface featureas between corners.
-A higher roughness particle has a lower $D_{9-15}$.
+A higher roughness particle has a lower D9_15.

-* The particles are represented by surface meshes with 320 triangular elements.
-Finer mesh could be used by increasing the mesh subdivision number.
-A finer surface mesh is needed to show the influence of $D_{9-15}$.
+* A high-resolution surface mesh is needed to show the influence of D9_15.

 ## Parameter control examples